 Problem #1: Your Child Doesn't Enjoy the Foods You Send

 As a parent, you have the important job of selecting healthful foods for your child's lunchbox.
-But if your child thinks some items are mushy, discolored, soggy or just plain yucky, she's not going to eat very much.
+But if children think some items are mushy, discolored, soggy or just plain yucky, they're not going to eat very much.

 Get your kids' feedback: What do they want for lunch?
-Why didn't like certain items?
+Why didn't they like certain items?
 Give kids input in choosing foods and they will be more likely to munch their lunch.
-Bring your child to the grocery store and let him choose some nutritious favorites.
+Bring children to the grocery store and let them choose some nutritious favorites.

 Problem #2: Your Child Is Distracted or Doesn't Have Enough Time to Eat

 Many schools offer a 20-minute lunch period, which seems like ample time to finish a mid-day meal.
 But silly schoolmates, full-volume chatter and time to tie shoes, find coats and locate lunches can result in just a few minutes left to eat.
 Plus, few foods can compete with the lure of getting outside for cartwheels, freeze tag and monkey bars.